 Mindfulness Activities - Exercise to Soothe Anxiety

 And while some of these activities can be helpful in the moment, not addressing how we feel, can affect our physical and mental health.
-But we're in luck, because by practicing mindfulness activities, we can better understand ourselves and our emotions — negative or positive.
+However, we're in luck!
+By practicing mindfulness activities, we can better understand ourselves and our emotions — negative or positive.

-Here are eight mindfulness techniques to find calm in your daily life:
+Here are eight mindfulness techniques we found to help find calm in our daily lives:

 Sound game: listen to the world around you.
 Identify eight sounds you hear, either from inside your body, in the room, or somewhere in the distance.

 Intention setting exercise: Setting aside a little time in the morning to set intentions helps you start the day with a clear mind.
-This can include journaling, movement, reading, or meditation.
-Be flexible and do what feels best
+This can include journaling, moving your body, reading, or meditation.
+Be flexible and do what feels best for you.

 Ground your feet: place your feet flat on the ground — (even if you’re sitting).
 Inhale for three seconds, then exhale for three seconds.
 Concentrate on your breathing and your connection to the floor beneath your feet.